pietermartin/umlg/doc/markdown/sqlg.md

 This pattern makes `P.within` and `p.without` very fast even with millions of values being passed into the query.
 Benchmarking shows that doing a join on a temporary table is always faster than using the `in` clause.
-For the case of there being only one value Sqlg will use an `equals` instead of a temporay table or an `in` statement.
+For the case of there being only one value Sqlg will use an `equals` instead of a temporary table or an `in` statement.

 <br />
 ####Text predicate